Ashley Olsen: Retirement

+In 2004, Olsen stepped away from full-time acting, though she made minor appearances in the films The Jerk Theory (2009) and I'm Still Here (2010), as well as the 2013 music video for "City of Angels" by Thirty Seconds to Mars.

-In 2007, when Mary-Kate and Ashley were 21, they said that if they got involved in movies together again it would be as producers.
+In 2007, when the Olsen twins were 21, they said that if they got involved in movies together again it would be as producers.
 In 2009, Olsen contemplated returning to acting and said, "Never say never."

-She made appearances in the films The Jerk Theory (2009) and I'm Still Here (2010).

-In March 2012, both Mary-Kate and Ashley Olsen indicated their interest to retire as actresses in order to focus on their careers in fashion.
-The twins felt that their futures were in fashion, and not in acting.
+In March 2012, the Olsen twins indicated their interest to retire as actresses in order to focus on their careers in fashion.
 They discussed wanting to open a store as one of their future fashion-based endeavors.

-In October 2013, she appeared in the music video for "City of Angels" by Thirty Seconds to Mars.

 In 2015, it was announced that John Stamos had signed on with Netflix to produce and co-star in Fuller House, a spin-off of Full House that would reunite the original cast members.
-In May of that year, Mary-Kate and Ashley originally announced that they would not reprise their role as Michelle Tanner; however, two months later in July, according to Netflix's Ted Sarandos, the Olsen twins were "teetering" on an agreement to join the series.
+In May of that year, Mary-Kate and Ashley announced that they would not reprise their role as Michelle Tanner; however, two months later in July, according to Netflix's Ted Sarandos, the Olsen twins were "teetering" on an agreement to join the series.
 The twins eventually declined to join the cast of Fuller House, with Ashley saying she would not feel comfortable in front of the camera after a 12-year absence from acting and Mary-Kate saying the timing was bad.
 Nickelodeon acquired the rights to Mary-Kate and Ashley's video library in 2015.

 Net worth and influence

 She and her sister were jointly ranked number three on the VH1 program 100 Greatest Child Stars.
 Ashley and her twin Mary-Kate's success has been marked by their inclusion on every Forbes The Celebrity 100 list since 2002.
 In 2007, Forbes ranked the twins as the eleventh-richest women in entertainment, with an estimated combined net worth of $100 million.
 Forbes had the twins on their 30 Under 30: All-Star Alumni list in 2017.
+As of 2024, she and Mary-Kate have an estimated combined net worth of US$500 million.

 Fashion career

 Career beginnings

 Following a high volume of public interest in their fashion choices, Mary-Kate and Ashley collaborated on a series of fashion lines available to the public.
-They released clothing in Walmart stores across America for girls ages 4 to 14, as well as a beauty line called Mary-Kate and Ashley: Real Fashion for Real Girls.
+They released clothing in Wal-Mart stores across the US for girls ages 4 to 14, as well as a beauty line called Mary-Kate and Ashley: Real Fashion for Real Girls.

 In 2004, they made news by signing a pledge to allow all the workers that sew their line of clothing in Bangladesh full maternity leave.
 The National Labor Committee, which organized the pledge, later praised the twins for their commitment to worker rights.